skovy/skovy.dev/content/blog/typescript-explained-in-javascript-conditional-types/index.md

 Now, the `Type` generic parameter must extend a type of the array contents.
 `InputArray[number]` returns a type (likely a union) that represents all of the values in the array.
-However, this isn't quite correct yet, let's look at an
+However, this isn't quite correct yet:
-example:

 ```typescript
 // Argument of type '"number"' is not assignable to parameter of type 'number'.